muhazizal/prompt-playground/README.md

 ## Notes

 - Firestore is optional.
 If Firebase env vars are not set, saving is skipped.
-- The API server now has modular prompt and notes routes for clarity and maintainability.
+- The API server now has modular prompt and agent routes.
+Notes-specific endpoints were removed; the Mini Agent uses `notes-core.mjs` internally.
 - Embeddings caching lives in `cache/embeddings.json` and warms in-memory caches.
 - SSE streaming emits usage and evaluation after the result for better UX.
 - Large image/audio payloads are supported by increasing JSON limits (`JSON_LIMIT`, default around `5mb`).
 Prefer URLs for images and compressed audio to keep requests small.